 Data centers are an essential part of modern business.
 They store, process, and analyze large amounts of data.
 To optimize the equipment, increase reliability and longevity it is important to keep their environment regulated.
-With the help of sensors like Temperature and Humidity, Airflow, Air Quality sensors, monitoring your data center for optimal PUE is possible.
+With the help of temperature sensors like Temperature and Humidity, Airflow, Air Quality sensors, monitoring your data center for optimal PUE is possible.

 Data Center’s operation is non-stop.
-They consume large amounts of power, and a byproduct of the power is heat.
+They consume large amounts of power, and a byproduct of the power is heating.
 Without the right HVAC system, the temperature inside the data center increases.
 The HVAC system cools the air and keeps the environment of the data center suitable for server operations.